mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 It is a global counter that is set to zero at the beginning of every `const` definition, which is the only place it can be used.

 The value of `iota` is incremented by one after each line in the `const` definition, except for blank lines and comment lines.
 It is typically used to define enumerated values.
-The last expression involving `iota` is repeated for subsequent constant values, but using an incremented value of `iota`.
+The last expression involving `iota` is repeated for subsequent constant values, but uses an incremented value of `iota`.
 For example:

 ```go